botworld-wiki/beatburger.github.io/_materials/hard-botplates.md

 matImageUrl: "/assets/img/materials/hard-botplates.png"
 matRaritySortOrder: "2"
 matType: "Bot"
-matDescription: "Often found on wild bots"
+matDescription: "Often found on <a href='/exploring#wild-bots'>Wild Bots</a>"
-matOverview: ""
+matOverview: "<a href='/farming#routes' title='You can increase your chances of finding this material by grinding the right routes'>Farmable</a> - "
 ---